bergeramit/WindowsKeylogger/README.md

 ## Usage
 run Start_Klogger.ps1 in powershell
 ### Notes
-1. When runnig the script the console will close and no signs of the key logger will be visible besides the name of the process in the Task Manager's window.
+>1.
+When runnig the script the console will close and no signs of the key logger will
+>be visible besides the name of the process in the Task Manager's window.
-2. there are two files in the provided directory .keyslog and .debuglog
+>2. there are two files in the provided directory .keyslog and .debuglog
-    1. .keyslog - actual key presses
+>    1. .keyslog - actual key presses
-    2. .debuglog - debug output
+>    2. .debuglog - debug output

 ## Compile
 `g++ ./main.cpp ./key_listener.cpp ./logger.cpp -std=c++14 -o OUTPUT_EXE`